telerik/winforms-docs/visual-studio-integration/visual-studio-extensions/troubleshooting.md

 * Open the Online tab on the left​

-* Search for Telerik UI for WinForms VSExtensions
+* Search for Telerik WinForms VSExtensions

 * Download and install the extensions